University College London Courses

 Group 1

-Departments include: English, European Social and Political Studies, Greek and Latin, Hebrew and Jewish Studies, Philosophy, European Languages Culture and Society, Phonetics and Linguistics, Institute of Education, Law, Mathematics, History and Philosophy of Science, Economics, History, History of Art, Political Science and International Relations, School of Slavonic and East European Studies
+Departments include: English, European Social and Political Studies, Greek and Latin, Hebrew and Jewish Studies, Philosophy, European Languages Culture and Society, Phonetics and Linguistics, Institute of Education, Law, History and Philosophy of Science, History, History of Art, Political Science and International Relations, School of Slavonic and East European Studies

 *Departments below have varying supplemental fees